-With a strategic asset allocation approach, you choose your investment mix based on historical measures of the rates of return and levels of volatility (risk as measured by short-term ups and downs) of different asset classes.
-For example, in the past stocks have had a higher rate of return than bonds (when measured over long time periods such as 15+ years), but more volatility in the short-term.
+When adopting a long-term viewpoint, you can use something called strategic asset allocation to determine what percentage of your investments should be in stocks vs. bonds.
+With this approach, you choose your investment mix based on historical measures of the rates of return and levels of volatility (risk as measured by short-term ups and downs) of different asset classes.
+For example, stocks have historically had a higher rate of return than bonds when measured over the long-term, but have more volatility in the short-term.

-If you want to target a long-term rate of return of 8% or more, you'll want to allocate 80% of your portfolio to stocks and 20% to cash and bonds.
-You must expect that at some point you will experience a single calendar quarter where your portfolio is down as much as -20%, and perhaps even an entire calendar year where your portfolio is down as much as -40%.
-That means for every $10,000 invested; the value could drop to $6,000.
+If you want to target a long-term rate of return of 8% or more, allocate 80% of your portfolio to stocks and 20% to cash and bonds.
+With this approach, expect that at some point you could experience a single calendar quarter where your portfolio drops 20% in value, and perhaps even an entire year where your portfolio drops by as much as 40%.
+But the idea is that it will recover (and then some) over the long term.
 It is best to rebalance this type of allocation about once a year.

-If you want to target a long-term rate of return of 7% or more, you'll want to allocate 60% of your portfolio to stocks and 40% to cash and bonds.
-You must expect that at some point, you will experience a single calendar quarter and an entire calendar year where your portfolio is down as much as -20% in value.
-That means for every $10,000 invested; the value could drop to $8,000.
+If you want to target a long-term rate of return of 7% or more, allocate 60% of your portfolio to stocks and 40% to cash and bonds.
+With this allocation, a single quarter or year could see a 20% drop in value.
 It is best to rebalance this type of allocation about once a year.

-If you are more concerned with capital preservation than achieving higher returns, then invest no more than 50% of your portfolio in stocks.
-You will still have volatility and could have a year, or calendar quarter, where your portfolio is down as much as -10%.
+If you are more concerned with preserving your capital than achieving higher returns, then invest no more than 50% of your portfolio in stocks.
+You may still have volatility with this approach and could see a calendar quarter or a year where your portfolio falls by 10%.

 Investors who want to avoid risk entirely should consider sticking with safer investments like money markets, CDs, and bonds, avoiding stocks altogether.